enricollen/enricollen.github.io/_posts/2024-06-11-Realtime-Food-Detection.md

 - **Spaghetti**: $10
 - **White Rice**: $5

-These food classes are just the ones contained in the '[Food Detection Image Dataset](https://universe.roboflow.com/food-hofna/food-detection-fme3o/dataset/8)', that i used for fine-tuning the YOLO model.
+These food classes are just the ones contained in the [Food Detection Image Dataset](https://universe.roboflow.com/food-hofna/food-detection-fme3o/dataset/8), that i used for fine-tuning the YOLO model.
 However, it is fully customizable for personal use if someone wants to create a personal food dataset.

 ## 🎥 Webcam Integration